 Think of Your Brain Training as One Tool Among Many

-During intake when I ask clients what they are doing to change their anxiety and they say, "I went to my doctor and I don't want to take medication so I'm going to try neurofeedback for my anxiety" a red flag goes up in my mind when the list stops there.
+During intake when I ask clients what they are doing to change their worry and they say, "I want neurofeedback to fix me" a red flag goes up in my mind when the list stops there.

 It's the old Western medical logic that there is a "pill" that will fix the ailment and the rest of our behaviour can stay the same.
-The model is changing and physicians are recognizing that it doesn't serve the patient to that there's only one medical intervention required.
-The reality is that there is much in our control that is medicinal (or harmful).
+The model is changing and we are all recognizing that it doesn't serve think that's there's one intervention that's going to improve our lives.
+The reality is that there is much in our control that is helpful (or harmful).
 For example, the research has definitively concluded that regardless of what condition you suffer from, lifestyle, specifically how much stress you have in your life, significantly impacts the body's functioning.
 As does sleep.
-If you chronically sleep less than seven hours a night you are increasing your likelihood of being ill more frequently in your later decades.
+If you habitually sleep less than seven hours a night you are increasing your likelihood of being ill more frequently in your later decades.

-The medicine that heals illness is a holistic approach and includes diet, sleep, exercise (best proven anti-depressant out there) and lower exposure to stress.
-Neurofeedback is an essential and effective training for alieviating anxiety AND it works best when the brain and mind are given the other supports in conjunction: a healthy diet, regular exercise, good sleep hygiene, and annual blood work and check up by an integrative doctor.
+The "medicine" that helps us is a holistic approach and includes diet, sleep, exercise (best proven anti-depressant out there) and lower exposure to stress.
+Neurofeedback is an essential and effective training for overall wellbeing AND it works best when the brain and mind are given the other supports in conjunction: a healthy diet, regular exercise, good sleep hygiene, and annual blood work and check up by an integrative doctor.

 What is the Best neurofeedback system & How to get started?

-After many months of research, we chose the NeurOptimal® Dynamical Neurofeedback equipment by Zengar, which improves brain functioning without side effects.
+After many months of research in 2011, we chose the NeurOptimal® Dynamical Neurofeedback equipment by Zengar, which improves brain functioning without side effects.
+Click here to learn more about the difference between protocol neurofeedback and dynamic neurofeedback.